Deploy Api Gateway

 Core Dependencies:

-- The main service and the DB are connected through private networking, so the project must have private networking enabled in order for it to work correctly.
-Otherwise, the PGHOST variable is initialized empty and both components must be manually restarted to obtain the correct value.
+- The Core Service and the DB are connected through private networking, so the project must have private networking enabled in order for it to work correctly.

-- The client UI is connected to the gateway service through RAILWAY_PUBLIC_DOMAIN, pointing to the admin path defined in the env ADMIN_PATH of the gateway service.
+- The Web Client is connected to the api gateway through RAILWAY_PUBLIC_DOMAIN, pointing to the admin path defined in the env ADMIN_PATH of the gateway service.

 Why Deploy Api-Gateway on Railway?